Tamim934/java-script-recursion/README.md

 # recursion
 is when a fuction call itslef until someone stops it if no one stop recuse it gose on forr ever

-modreb origraming lanhues like java script alreadt have for while allternitve to recursion
+modreb origraming lanhues like java script alreadt have for while allternitve to recursion recures gose on a envinete loop if it dose stop buy if or esle or else with a condation on it if dose not stop it will go on infinetly